If you are an entrepreneur, opening a business account should be at the top of your to-do list. Why?

 Branches and location

-Keep in mind that some of the best banks for small business in our list operate only in certain regions.
+Keep in mind that some of the banks for Latino small businesses in our list operate only in certain regions.
 Needless to say, you should pick your bank according to your location.

 Also, having a branch near you is ideal especially if you need to do regular deposits and withdrawals in person.
 This also helps in creating relationships.